scrtlabs/catalyst/docs/source/beginner-tutorial.rst

                                         (supported: bitfinex, bittrex, poloniex).
         -n, --algo-namespace TEXT       A label assigned to the algorithm for data storage purposes.
-        -c, --base-currency TEXT        The base currency used to calculate statistics (e.g. usd, btc, eth).
+        -c, --quote-currency TEXT        The quote currency used to calculate statistics (e.g. usd, btc, eth).
         --help                          Show this message and exit.